top of page

 After establishing a stable sitting posture, take one or two deep breaths.
 Breathe through the nose if possible.
 This naturally slows the rate of breathing and invites the mind to settle.

-Your mouth should be closed lightly, with tongue relaxed.
+Your mouth should be closed lightly, the tongue relaxed.

 Focus on the full-body sensations of breathing in and out for a few breaths.